Natural Whole Foods Cooking & Macrobiotic Kitchen

 • seasonal & locally grown fruits, seeds, nuts, homemade pickled vegetables and raw foods like vegetable juices and salads.

-• small volume of seasonings and condiments such as sea salt, miso, soy sauce, gomasio, umeboshi vinegar and plums.
+• small volume of seasonings, fermented foods and condiments such as sea salt, miso, soy sauce, gomasio, umeboshi vinegar and plums.

 Why do people choose to eat this way?

 Millions of people on this planet are actively practicing macrobiotic principles, and its dietary benefits have been published in numerous scientific and medical journals.
-Because the macrobiotic diet prevents and protects against degenerative disease, it may be the best diet to follow in this time of high cancer rates, heart disease, obesity, allergies, AIDS and the hazards of environmental pollution.
-These conditions are considered to be a result of our imbalanced modern way of life.
+Because the macrobiotic diet may prevent and protect against degenerative disease, it may be the best diet to follow in this time of high cancer rates, heart disease, obesity, allergies, and the hazards of environmental pollution.
+These increased conditions are mostly considered to be a result of our imbalanced modern way of life.

 Macrobiotic benefits for the body

-Research about the macrobiotic diet indicates that because of its low-fat and high-fiber content, it benefits people by: reducing high cholesterol, preventing heart disease, reducing cancer risks, assisting with weight management and strengthening the immune system.
+Research about the macrobiotic diet indicates that it may benefit people by: reducing high cholesterol, preventing heart disease, reducing cancer risks, assisting with weight management and strengthening the immune system.

 Macrobiotic benefits the environment